juneau001/netbeans-javaee8-inprogress/README.md

 To use these sources, follow these steps:

-1) Download the Apache NetBeans 11.0 sources, which can be found at the link below.
+1) Download the Apache NetBeans 11.0 sources, which can be found at the following link:  https://netbeans.apache.org/download/nb110/nb110.html

 2) Once the Apache NetBeans 11.0 sources have been downloaded and extracted to a directory on your machine, clone this repository to your machine.